onoriode8/MaiTech_Universe_Task_Management/README.md

 4. #### implemented role-based access control (RBAC).
 5. #### the system also protect routes based on user roles (Admin vs Member).
 6. #### Added email notification when a task is created and updated with nodemailer and gmail.
+7. #### Also Performed ACID operation.
+Atomicity, consistency, isolation, and durability for rolled back transaction if sometime failed.
+Otherwise they all succeed.

 ##### Tech Stack: Node.js with Express, JWT, Bcrypt, Socket.io, Nodemailer, mongoose for Database query, RESTful architecture.